-According to the U.S. Bureau of Labor and Statistics (BLS), computer programming jobs are expected to grow by 8% between 2012 and 2022 as some companies seek programmers from overseas, slowing job growth in this country.
+According to the U.S. Bureau of Labor and Statistics (BLS), computer programming jobs are expected to decline by 8% between 2014 and 2024 as some companies seek programmers from overseas, slowing job growth in this country.
 But according to the BLS, a trend is also developing for other companies to bring programming jobs back to the U.S.

 For professional programmers, it’s important to understand that businesses want to find people who not only can keep pace with the changing tech landscape, but also acquire or possess skills sometimes considered outside of the normal tools a programmer or software developer would use.